the-rachel/styles/writing.md

 #### Video script and taglines

 - [An early video ad for Simple](https://vimeo.com/160291191).
-(External link) I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.
+(External link).
+I was instrumental in developing the concept for this ad, helped write and edit the script, and wrote the tagline at the end.

 #### Presentations